maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 only available through ``debugfs``, so for now we have to keep it mounted.

-Default DNS server is none is provided
+Default DNS server if none is provided
 --------------------------------------

 In some rare cases where a network does not provide a DNS server over DHCP, devices running Maemo Leste would not be able to resolve any addresses over DNS, as no server was available.

-We have decided to default to `9.9.9.9` (aka "Quad9") is nothing else is available.
+We have decided to default to `9.9.9.9` (aka "Quad9") if nothing else is available.
 In the future we might replace this by just running a recursive DNS resolver on the device itself.
 See `this commit on libicd-network-ipv4
 <https://github.com/maemo-leste/libicd-network-ipv4/commit/49afd837bf5a7764c0cc59854aad2b01175088a4>`_